 - Can I see a list of who is attending, including those not presenting?

 - Individuals who are registered will be sent a participant list prior to the conference.
-It will not be provided on the website
+It will not be provided on the website.
+The conference program will be published online with names and presentation titles, but not email addresses.

 - What should I wear?